Mitchells & Butlers full-year profit rises

-British pubs and restaurants group Mitchells & Butlers Plc (MAB.L) reported a rise in full-year profit but said that inflationary and regulatory cost pressures would hurt the business in the new financial year.
+Nov 27 British pubs and restaurants group Mitchells & Butlers Plc reported a rise in full-year profit but said that inflationary and regulatory cost pressures would hurt the business in the new financial year.

 The owner of All Bar One, Harvester and O'Neills chains said like-for-like sales in the first eight weeks of the new year were broadly flat.